Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 What's worse is that sometimes... those benefits don't even mean much.

 Rust basically runs on anything, right?

-In fact, today, you can run Rust in at least as many places as Java.

-You know Java, the write once, run anywhere language.

 Rust can be used in places that use page files instead of giving you heap access, like with WebAssembly or embedded devices.